jinjagit/members_only/README.md

 [View in browser](https://safe-falls-96496.herokuapp.com) Please allow 20 seconds for free server to spin up.

-Note: To log in (on Heroku app), use;
+Note: To log in (to [Heroku app](https://safe-falls-96496.herokuapp.com)), use;
-email: 'foo@bar.com'
+  * email: 'foo@bar.com'
-password: 'foobar'
+  * password: 'foobar'

 ## Assignment instructions:

 "In this project, you’ll be building an exclusive clubhouse where your members can write embarrassing posts about non-members.
-Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it." ... + [more explicit guidance](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication?ref=lnav).
+Inside the clubhouse, members can see who the author of a post is but, outside, they can only see the story and wonder who wrote it." ... + [further explicit guidance](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication?ref=lnav).

 In summary, the exercise requires the construction of a login page, an index of user posts where only logged-in users can see the name of the post authors, and the respective routes, models and controllers these require (including session cookies to 'remember' a logged-in user).
 The key concepts are the use of a secure password digest method, a browser cookie 'remember user login' method (with secure remember token digest), and limiting access to certain functions (esp: viewing post author names) to signed-in users only.